A-therapist

 To inform the individual/carers of any relevant national societies, voluntary organisations and local groups for support of any ongoing needs, when possible.

-Discharge Letter
+Discharge Letter/Email

 No extra charge is made for a standard discharge letter, which will be a brief (1 page) document containing the following information: